NYC will require vaccination proof for indoor dining, gyms - NewsBreak

 The coffee shop opened just months before the pandemic spread early last year.

-“They’re making it too hard for businesspeople,” Jun said, but acknowledged something has to be done to get the virus under control.
+“They’re making it too hard for businesspeople,” Jun said, but acknowledged that something has to be done to get the outbreak under control.
 “I get what they are trying to say, but there must be another way to reduce the cases of COVID.”

 Sean Ogs, manager of the nearby Woodside Cafe, said he was “floored” when he heard the news about the new vaccination mandate.